sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 rendering lists work.
 This will hopefully help new users interested in Sycamore to get started with the main concepts.

-Here are a few comparaisons between the old and new website.
+Here are a few comparisons between the old and new website.

 <style>
 figure img,video {